presidential-innovation-fellows/worker-dol-gov/_concerns/discrimination-reporting.md

 layout: concern-details

 # Metadata
+concern:
+ - I was treated unfairly
-concern: I was fired or not hired
+ - I was fired or not hired
 detail: reporting discrimination
 right: equality-rights
 summary: "I was fired or not hired for reporting discrimination"